RajveerSodhi/Breast-Cancer-Diagnosis-in-the-State-of-Wisconsin/README.md

 ## Describe your dataset in about 150-200 words

-The dataset was created by analyzing several papers and diagnosis of breast cancer patients in the state of Wisconsin.
-The dataset has a class distribution of 357 benign and 212 malignant instances of a tumor and 30 numerical features generated from digital images of FNA of a breast lump, and a diagnosis label of either benign or malignant.
-Each row discusses the tumor in detail, by looking into the radius of the lump, texture and perimeter for example.
-We found the dataset on kaggle.com, which is a reputed source to find quality datasets.
-This data was originally found in the UCI Machine Learning repository and was created by doctors working at the University of Wisconsin.
+The Breast Cancer Wisconsin (Diagnostic) Data Set consists of measurements of breast cancer cases that Dr. William H. Wolberg, a medical professional at the University of Wisconsin Hospitals, Madison gathered to study trends between benign and malignant cancers.
+Dr. Wolberg was accompanied in this endeavor by W. Nick Street and Olvi L. Mangasarian from the Computer Sciences department of the university.
+The data was originally collected in 1992, with the diagnostic version of the dataset being compiled in 1995.
+To record this data, a Fine Needle Aspirate (FNA) of a breast mass was taken and features were calculated from that image.
+The data set has a diagnosis label of either benign (B) or malignant (M) for 569 cases in 30 data columns produced from digital images of an FNA of a breast lump.
+The hospital treated the patients who underwent FNAs, and the photographs of the vast majority were digitized.
+To assess the severity of the mass, the features of the masses were computed.
+Through this data set, the general public will benefit from understanding what various cancer forms might resemble.

 ## Team Members